murtazahussain-1/someipy_communication_/README.md

 # Communication Using SOME/IP Protocol
 This project sends the temperature of a device's 4 logical cores to a receiver using SOME/IP protocol using a UDP layer.
+This project is based on this repository: https://github.com/chrizog/someipy

 # Dependencies
 ```bash